AI, progress & app workflow

 What to do next

-For "How to use progress review timing without turning progress into pressure", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "How to use progress review timing without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use progress review timing without turning progress into pressure" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Progress use: progress review timing", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Progress use: progress review timing" when you want app support for that action.
+The useful signal for "Progress use: progress review timing" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary